nkdAgility/NKDAgility.com/site/content/resources/blog/2008/2008-09-08-team-build-error/index.md

 ---
 title: Team Build Error
-description: "Discover solutions to MS Build errors in Visual Studio 2005 and 2008.
-Learn how updates can resolve issues and streamline your Business Intelligence projects."
+description: Discover solutions to MS Build errors in Visual Studio 2005 and 2008.
+Learn how updates can resolve issues and streamline your Business Intelligence projects.
 date: 2008-09-08
 creator: Martin Hinshelwood
 id: "197"